Jonkeri

-Jonkeri is a medium-sized lake of Finland.
-It belongs in the Vuoksi main catchment area and is situated in Kainuu region.
+Jonkeri is a medium-sized lake in Kuhmo, Finland.
+It belongs to the Vuoksi main catchment area and is situated in Kainuu region.

 The Russian border is only four kilometers from the lake.
-In history the lake has been partly Russian.
+Historically the lake has been a border between Sweden and Russia.
 The border stone called Jonkerinkivi is situated on the lake and it shows the border place of 17th century based on the Treaty of Stolbovo.